SOP for Scrap Classifications in Soap Industry

 Reconciliations at Month-End

 The lock & key system should be under the control of the COMPANY person.
-Factory finance will request COMPANYQA for handing over whatever quantity as per records is available for sale.
+Factory finance will request COMPANYQA to hand over whatever quantity as per records is available for sale.

 scrap classification, segregation and addition

-Factory finance must ensure that this C-type scrap should be sold out on the monthly basis from the plant.
+Factory finance must ensure that this C-type scrap should be sold out every month from the plant.
 Tags on each bag must be checked for C type.

 Proper records and reconciliation shall be kept for reviews of this C-type disposal.